davidbonnet/astring/README.md

 ### Extending

 Astring can easily be extended by updating or passing a custom code `generator`.
 A code `generator` consists of a mapping of node names and functions that take two arguments: `node` and `state`.
-The `node` points to the node from which to generate the code and the `state` holds various values and objects, the most important one being the `output` code stream.
+The `node` points to the node from which to generate the code and the `state` exposes the `write` method that takes generated code strings.

 This example shows how to support the `await` keyword which is part of the [asynchronous functions proposal](https://github.com/tc39/ecmascript-asyncawait).
 The corresponding `AwaitExpression` node is based on [this suggested definition](https://github.com/estree/estree/blob/master/experimental/async-functions.md).